Monday, June 17, 2013

 The global food production occupies 25% of all habitable land and is responsible for 70% of fresh water consumption, 80% of deforestation, and 30% of greenhouse gas emissions.
 It is the largest single driver of biodiversity loss and land-use change.

-Making informed decision therefore means, for example, that you purposefully select foods that have less of an environmental impact, such as organic foods that do not use chemicals in the production process.
+Making informed decisions therefore means, for example, that you purposefully select foods that have less of an environmental impact, such as organic foods that do not use chemicals in the production process.
 Choosing to buy locally can also mean that foods are not flown halfway across the world and therefore limit emissions.

 Monday, June 3, 2013